Help us improve your experience.

 Overview

 In Junos OS, security policies enforce rules for transit traffic, in terms of what traffic can pass through the device and the actions that need to take place on the traffic as it passes through the device.
-In Figure 4, an SRX Series Firewall is deployed in an SD-WAN to control traffic using the destination VRF group.
+In Figure 10, an SRX Firewall is deployed in an SD-WAN to control traffic using the destination VRF group.
 Traffic from IP network is sent to site A and site B of the GRE MPLS network.
 As per the network requirement, site A traffic should be denied, and only site B traffic should be permitted.

 This configuration example shows how to: